JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `events`

-Web Symbols representing available DOM events.
+Poly Symbols representing available DOM events.
-DOM events can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+DOM events can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

-The additional scope for matching DOM events is built from Web Symbols matching enclosing HTML element name.
+The additional scope for matching DOM events is built from Poly Symbols matching enclosing HTML element name.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- [`HtmlTag`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/html/HtmlTag.java) - Web Symbols should represent available DOM events for matching.
+- [`HtmlTag`](%gh-ic%/xml/xml-psi-api/src/com/intellij/psi/html/HtmlTag.java) - Poly Symbols should represent available DOM events for matching.

 ## Using Patterns for Domain-Specific Mappings